element-hq/element-meta/docs/FTUE.md

 8. User might get a verification token (e.g., via mail) and needs to supply it
 9. Web view closes (or redirect back to Web/Desktop app), user is back in the app
 10. [user is logged in]
-11. Additional user attributes: display name, avatar, e-mail, phone number (user can skip)
+11. Additional user attributes (user can skip)
 12. How do you want others to find you? (which user identifiers to associate with MXID and upload to identity server; potentially ask for consent / accept T&Cs)
-13. User account summary? (your name, avatar, etc.)
+13. User account summary? (your name, avatar, MXID?, etc.)
 14. Element is set up, user sees their 'All chats' list

 ### 2. Manual login / registration